parsaBABALOO/Defne-Bridal-Boutique-Web/README.md

 This project is officially licensed under the MIT License.
 You are completely free to modify, build upon, or integrate this elite UI structure into your own commercial and non-commercial workflows, provided the original authorship credit remains intact.

 ---

-📬 Contact
+## 📬 Contact
-Developer: Parsa Babaloo
-The only way to contact the developer is via email:

-Email: parsababalo1403@gmail.com
+Developer: PARSA BABALOO Email: parsababalo1403@gmail.com

-Any other contact methods, accounts, or channels claiming association with this project are unofficial and should be ignored.
+Note: Any other contact information (including Telegram channels or usernames) associated with this project is not official and should be considered invalid or unrelated to the developer.

 ---